marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 - **padding and tokenization**

     Sentences are zero padded, so they will be same length, and tokenized into vectors of tokens (integers) with proper Tokenizer.
-    In this case build in tensorflow tokenizer is use, but one can use nltk tokenizer, scipy tokenizer etc..
+    In this caseSubwordText tokenizer is use, but one can use nltk tokenizer, scipy tokenizer etc..
     We have to save both input and output language tokenizers to de-tokenize sentences later in prediction phase.
+Also if there is no saved tokenizer files (.subword extension) we save it for future use.

     ```python
-    def preprocessSeq(texts, tokenizer):
-        texts = tokenizer.texts_to_sequences(texts)

-        return pad_sequences(texts, padding='post')

-    def tokenizeInput(input_data, tokenizer):
+    def get_tokenizers(input_data):
+    """
+        Method that returns proper tokenizers for given input data
+        If there is proper tokenizer file, given as dictionary key,
+        this method will load tokenizer from it.
+If not it will
+        create new tokenizer and save it to proper file in this directory

+        Parameters:
+            input_data - input datas that are used to build tokenizers.
+                         Should be given in form of dictionary:
+                         tokenizer_file_name : data
+        Returns:
+            tokenizers - vector of tokenizers
+    """

+    # creating tokenizers
-        output_data = []
+    tokenizers = []
+    current_dir = os.path.dirname(os.path.abspath(__file__))

-        for data in input_data:
+    for file_name, data in input_data.items():
-            tokenizer.fit_on_texts(data)
+        file_name = current_dir + "/" + file_name
+        if pathlib.Path(file_name + ".subwords").exists():
+            print("loading tokenizer from file ", file_name + ".subwords")
+            tokenizer=tfds.features.text.SubwordTextEncoder.load_from_file(file_name)
+        else:
+            print("creating new tokenizer")
+            tokenizer = tfds.features.text.SubwordTextEncoder.build_from_corpus(

-        for data in input_data:
+                (text for text in data), target_vocab_size=2**13)
-            output_data.append(preprocessSeq(data, tokenizer))
+            tokenizer.save_to_file(file_name)
+        tokenizers.append(tokenizer)

-        return output_data
+    return tokenizers
     ```

-    subroutines can be found [here](https://github.com/mizzmir/NLP/blob/master/machine%20translation%20projects/utilities/utils.py)
+    subroutines for getting Tokenizer can be found here [here](https://github.com/mizzmir/NLP/blob/master/machine%20translation%20projects/preprocessing/tokenizer.py)

     whole preprocess routine can be found [here](https://github.com/mizzmir/NLP/blob/master/machine%20translation%20projects/preprocessing/preprocessor.py) plus code is pasted below: